Manipulation of individual judgments in the quantitative pairwise comparisons method: Pairwise comparisons

 \section{Pairwise comparisons}

-In the PC method, the expert, often referred to as the decision-maker (DM), compares alternatives in pairs.
+In the PC method, an expert, often referred to as a decision maker (DM), compares alternatives in pairs.
 It is convenient to represent the results of the comparisons in the form of an $n\times n$ matrix

-where $n$ denotes the number of alternatives, and every single element $c_{ij}$ indicates the result of comparison between the $a_{i}$ and $a_{j}$ alternatives.
+where $n$ denotes the number of alternatives, and every single element $c_{ij}$ indicates the result of comparing between the $a_{i}$ and $a_{j}$ alternatives.
 It is natural to expect that if comparing alternative $a_{i}$ to $a_{j}$ makes $c_{ij}$, then the reverse comparison $a_{j}$ to $a_{i}$ gives